SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/about.md

 ![image](https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/options-menu-gui.png)

 There are 6 x Options to choose from.
-1. Archive - Creates a compressed ZIP archive from specified files in the 'tmp' directory and places the ZIP file in the 'arc' directory.
+1. Archive - Creates a compressed ZIP archive from specified files in the 'tmp' and 'logs' directories and places the ZIP file in the 'arc' directory.
 2. Clear debug - Clears the contents of the 'debug.txt' file located in the 'logs' directory.
 3. Select file - This is mapped to the 'data' directory for a *.txt file selection.
 4. Analyze file - This will analyze the selected file which contains one or more TeamworkDeviceId's.
 5. Update software - This will schedule software updates after file analysis.
 6. Restart - This will restart all TeamworkDeviceId's contained within the selected file.

+The 'Q' option will close and exit the application removing any session files contained within the 'tmp' and 'logs' directories.

 ## Page info